ericenouen/99-balls/README.md

 The actor takes in the state, and passes that through three hidden layers of a neural network to output the optimal action to take.

 The critic takes in both the state and the action, the state goes through two hidden layers before being concatenated with the action that goes through one hidden layers, after they are joined they go through one hidden layer before the neural network outputs the reward that should be given to that state-action pair.

+It is the actor's job to decide what action will maximize the reward given to it by the critic, and it is the critics job to model the rewards of the real world as best as it can.

 ## State

 The state is simply a flattened 8x8x3 representation of the coordinates of each block and orb on the screen, with the x-coordinate of the firing point and number of balls appended to the end.